michielbdejong/website/documents/nlnet-grant.md

 ## 1. Project plan

-The project aims at building a network of Application Service Provider without profit.
-The first goal is to build tools for system administrator and DevOps to manage such a service.
-It will allow people with minimum knowledge in this area to start hosting Internet application for their community.
-The second goal is to develop this network.
-We believe that local small scale hosters is the way to fight against centralised Internet application provider (e.g. google).
+The project aims at building an independent free and open source software as a service provider without profit.
+The first goal is to build a minimum set of tools for system administrator and DevOps to manage such a service.
+It will allow people with minimum knowledge in this area to start hosting these software for their community.
+The second and main goal is to develop this network.
+We believe that local and small scale hosters is the way to fight against centralised Internet (e.g. google).
 And we believe it is the right time to do it, for two reasons.
 Hardware is getting cheaper and cheaper.
 And automation tools start to be mature.
 It will allow us to build blazing simple tools, for powerful and resilient infrastructure.

 ### 1. the problem solved by this project

 Let's say, there is a bug on Internet.
 For instance: gmail is spying private conversations.
 Software engineers have power to resolve bugs.
 They write a piece of software (mailpile for instance), and people will install them on their server, bug solved!
 But most of people online don't even know what a server is.
 So the idea is to write a little piece of software to host them all, and provide the service for the end user, in an easy way.

-Not as any other silo, people will be free to move between indiehosters, or even start their own with their data.
-This is really important for us that people are free to change application service provider.
+And, contrary to many other silo, people will be free to move between indiehosters, or even start their own with their data.
+This is really important for us that people are free to change their service provider.

 ###  2. the relative advantage of the proposed innovation

 If you compare us to:
-- google: our advantage is that we don't aim at selling personal data.
+- google/facebook: our advantage is that we don't aim at selling personal data.
 - wordpress.com: our advantage is that we will be much cheaper.
 - Yunohost/owncloud/cozycloud: our advantage is we can offer the 3 to end users.
 - sandstorm.io: we will be more high availability

+We aim local, and small scale, in the same way you trust more your local bio farmer than your supermarket.

 ###  3. usability: for whom and to what purpose

 We firstly target a geek (woman or man).
 She/He is probably working as software engineer and cares about free software and likes playing around/tinkering with computers.
-Or anybody that is concerned by privacy, and ready to  give up a bit of usabilty and money in exchange of freedom.
-This persons are concerned by their privacy and owning control over their data, but they don't have time to administer this softwares by themselves.
+And more generally, anybody that is concerned by privacy, and ready to give up a bit of usability and money in exchange of freedom.
+These persons are concerned by their privacy.
+And they want to take back control over their data.
+Unfortunately, these people don't have time or sufficient knowledge to administer these services by themselves.

 ###  4. perspectives for further development of this innovation and/or other technologies

 As more and more people are concerned by their privacy and ownership of data, we see more and more projects in this area trying to solve this issue.
 Most of them are software based, but without the service in mind.
-We see more and more people are interested.
+We see that more and more people are interested.
+So in term of development, this is a really interesting area to focus on.
 And so the ultimate goal is for every people have their freedom box at home.
 In the mean time, as it is still complicated for most of the people, we offer them to do it.

+We believe that redecentralising Internet is the most important mission we have today.

 ###  5. relevance for nlnet's mission